☎ Call Today Free Consult

 Parental Rights And Involvement

-Parents play a crucial role in juvenile cases.
+Parents matters significantly in juvenile cases.
 They must be notified after an arrest and are entitled to attend hearings.
 They don’t represent their child in court, that’s the job of the lawyer, but they can:

 Parents cannot waive a child’s legal rights without proper legal counsel involved.
 The court takes care to make sure decisions are made in the child’s best interest.